akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 # Authenticate the Akamai Terraform Provider

 The Akamai Terraform Provider relies on Akamai's EdgeGrid authentication scheme.
-The Akamai Provider code acts as a wrapper for our APIs and reuses the same authentication mechanism.
+The Akamai Provider code acts as a wrapper for Akamai's APIs and reuses the same authentication mechanism.
 Akamai recommends storing your API credentials in a local `.edgerc` file.

 The permissions you need for the Akamai Provider depend on the subset of Akamai resources and data sources you'll use.
 Without